LBY777/FacialAnalysisWebApp/README.md

 Facial Analysis
 ===============

-The web app is driven by data and machine learning model, aimed to predict biological gender and emotion associated with the faces in the given input.
-To deploy the model, please use the **Facial Analysis dropdown button on the top right**, where 3 types of input are accepted: Image, Camera, and Video. **Though the webapp can be [accessed remotely](https://facial-analysis-webapp.herokuapp.com/), it is still recommended to directly download the app from this repository for better experience on Video and Camera features.**
+**The web app is driven by data and machine learning model, aimed to predict users' biological gender and emotion in real-time based on facial characteristics.**

 [![Demo CountPages alpha](https://share.gifyoutube.com/KzB6Gb.gif)](https://www.youtube.com/watch?v=ek1j272iAmc)

+* * *

+Download the app
+====

+Though the webapp can be [accessed remotely](https://facial-analysis-webapp.herokuapp.com/), it is still recommended to directly download the app from this repository for better experience on Video and Camera features.